lienzhuzhu/blog/content/posts/lfd/lfd-1.md

 +++

-Below are my solutions to Homework 1 of the self-paced version of the Learning From Data course at Caltech.
+Below are my solutions to Homework 1 of the self-paced version of the CS 156 course at Caltech.
 [PDF of problems](https://work.caltech.edu/homework/hw1.pdf)

 [Code Repository](https://github.com/lienzhuzhu/lfd)